How To Create AI Agents With Python From Scratch (Full Guide)

 json_function = extract_json(response)

-We will check if the LLM returned a function to execute; if yes, it will execute and append the result to the messages, so in the next turn, the LLM can use the Action_response to answer the user query.
+We will check if the LLM returned a function to execute; if yes, it will execute and append the result to the messages so that in the next turn, the LLM can use the Action_response to answer the user’s query.

 Test the Agent